butter-network/butter/docs/pres/pres.md

 ![](https://miro.medium.com/max/2000/1*QDUHOeqahBdSnFGh22AxzA.jpeg)

 Note:
-- My initial view was I wanted to stear clear from libp2p
+- My initial view was I wanted to steer clear from libp2p
-- But as I made progress, my framework started to feel more and more like libp2p
+- As I made progress, my framework started to feel more and more like libp2p
-- The modularity is definitly inspired but libp2p is even more modulae (at the cost of ease of use)
+- Modularity is definitely inspired by libp2p
-- They don't simply have one approach to transport, discovery, peer routing and conten routung but several...
+- Several implementations of transport, discovery, peer routing and content routing to chose from

 ---
 ## Acknowledgements